 4. Spear-Point Skinners

 “I have always been a fan of spear-point skinners,” Jon Waltz commented.
 His son designed this model, and Jon made a few changes by adding the thumb ramp and expanding the belly.
 The deep finger guard and thumb ramp allow for full control of the blade.
 “The hollow grind makes for a extremely sharp cutting edge, and the large belly is great for slicing through flesh with precision,” Jon added.

-John Waltz of Edge7 Custom Knives calls this model the 24/7 Skinner.
-The Hex resin scales are custom made.
+Jon Waltz of Edge7 Custom Knives calls this model the 24/7 Skinner.
+The Hex resin scales are custom-made.
 Overall length is 7 inches.
-The 3-inch hollow-ground blade on this particular one is made of CPM D2 steel, but now is made in PSF27 steel.
+The 3-inch hollow-ground blade on this particular one is made of CPM D2 steel, but they are now made in PSF27 steel.
 Available finishes include acid etched, sandblasted and stonewashed.
 Makers list price: $275 and up with leather or Kydex sheath with combat loop.
-Contact John Waltz through www.edge7customknives.com.
+Contact Jon Waltz through www.edge7customknives.com.